translate/translate/docs/development/styleguide.rst

 - A docstring should have a brief one-line summary, ending with a period.
 - If there are more details there should be a blank line between the one-line summary and the rest of the text.
-Use pragraphs and formating as needed.
+Use paragraphs and formatting as needed.
 - Use `reST field lists`_ to describe the input parameters and/or return types as the last part of the docstring.
 - Use proper capitalisation and punctuation.